-Continuing Education (Firm Element)-Failure to Comply With Rule Requirements1
+Continuing Education (Firm Element) - Failure to Comply With Rule Requirements1

-Principal Considerations in Determining Sanctions Monetary Sanction Suspension, Bar or Other Sanctions Principal Considerations in Determining Sanctions See Principal Considerations in Introductory Section Whether the firm's misconduct effectively denied several registered persons access to participation in firm-sponsored continuing education.
+- 1. Whether the firm's misconduct effectively denied several registered persons access to participation in firm-sponsored continuing education. - 2.
 Whether the firm has completed a training needs analysis and/or has developed written training plans aligned with the business activities of the firm.

-Monetary Sanction Individual Fine of \$1,000 to \$7,000.
-Firm and/or Responsible Principal Fine of \$2,500 to \$29,000.
-Suspension, Bar or Other SanctionsIndividualIn egregious cases, such as where there is intentional misconduct and/or repeat violations, suspend the individual in any or all capacities for 30 or more days (up to two years) or consider a bar.Firm and/or Responsible Principal In cases involving multiple violations or a violation of extended duration, where the firm has taken no corrective actions and appears unwilling to comply, consider suspending the firm (and/or responsible principal) with respect to any or all activities or functions for up to five business days and requiring demonstrated compliance with the requirements of NASD Rule 1120.
-In egregious cases, such as where the firm has not conducted a needs analysis or developed a written training plan, consider suspending the firm (and/ or responsible principal) for a longer period (up to two years) or expelling the firm (and/or barring responsible principal).
+Firm and/or Responsible Principal

+In egregious cases, such as where there is intentional misconduct and/or repeat violations, suspend the individual in any or all capacities for 30 or more days (up to two years) or consider a bar.

+Firm and/or Responsible Principal

+In cases involving multiple violations or a violation of extended duration, where the firm has taken no corrective actions and appears unwilling to comply, consider suspending the firm (and/or responsible principal) with respect to any or all activities or functions for up to five business days and requiring demonstrated compliance with the requirements of NASD Rule 1120.

+In egregious cases, such as where the firm has not conducted a needs analysis or developed a written training plan, consider suspending the firm (and/or responsible principal) for a longer period (up to two years) or expelling the firm (and/or barring responsible principal).

-This guideline is intended to apply to member firms that have not developed sufficient continuing education programs and/or made available to registered employees continuing education programs, and to individuals who fail to comply with the firm educational program.
+^{1.} This guideline is intended to apply to member firms that have not developed sufficient continuing education programs and/or made available to registered employees continuing education programs, and to individuals who fail to comply with the firm educational program.

-2. This guideline also is appropriate for violations of MSRB Rule G-3.
+^{2.} This guideline also is appropriate for violations of MSRB Rule G-3.

-Continuing Education (Regulatory Element)-Failure to Comply With Rule Requirements1
+Continuing Education (Regulatory Element) - Failure to Comply With Rule Requirements1